Chad DeGrenier

-Chad DeGrenier (born January 13, 1973) is a former American football quarterback who played three seasons in the Arena Football League (AFL) with the Arizona Rattlers and Carolina Cobras.
+Chad DeGrenier (born January 13, 1973) is an American football coach and former quarterback who is the head coach for the Arizona Bandits of Arena Football One.
+As a player, DeGrenier played three seasons in the Arena Football League (AFL) with the Arizona Rattlers and Carolina Cobras.
 He first enrolled at Grossmont College before transferring to Washington State University and lastly Midwestern State University.
-His father, Jack DeGrenier, played in the National Football League.
+His father, Jack DeGrenier, played in the National Football League (NFL).

 College career

 DeGrenier played his first two seasons of college football for the Grossmont Griffins of Grossmont College.
 He transferred to play football for the Washington State Cougars from 1993 to 1994.
 He then transferred to play for the Midwestern State Mustangs in 1995, throwing for 2,348 yards and fifteen touchdowns.

 DeGrenier graduated from Washington State University in 1996 with a B.S. in Exercise Science.

 Professional career

 DeGrenier was a member of the Arizona Rattlers of the AFL from 1998 to 2002.
 He signed with the AFL's Carolina Cobras on November 9, 2002.
 He was released by the Cobras on February 25, 2003.